 The total pension liability for each of the defined benefit plans was determined by an actuarial valuation, using the entry age normal actuarial cost method.
 Inflation increases for both plans is assumed at 2.60%.
-Payroll growth for both plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS investments is 7.10%.
+Payroll growth, including inflation, for both plans is assumed at 3.25%.
+Both the discount rate and the long-term expected rate of return used for FRS investments is 7.00%.
+This rate decreased from the prior year rate, which was 7.10%.
 The plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
-Because HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.58% was used to determine was used to determine the total pension for the program.
-This rate increased from the prior year rate, which was 2.85%.
+Because HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.87% was used to determine was used to determine the total pension for the program.
+This rate increased from the prior year rate, which was 3.58%.
 Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB tables.